kilmet/BEWD-BOS-06/00_Install_Fest/README.md

 ### Configure Git

-* Show the current Git branch in the terminal prompt.
+This will show the current Git branch in the terminal prompt.

 *  Open and edit the .bashrc file with Sublimeeditor.

 ```bash